Siberian Husky

 Siberian Huskies are considered medium-sized dogs.
 They stand between 20 and 24 inches high and can weigh anywhere from 35 to 60 pounds, with males being slightly larger than females.

 Siberian Huskies are highly intelligent and love the companionship of both humans and other dogs.
-This breed is outgoing, friendly, and trusting, and therefore will not make a good guard dog; they will accept any stranger as a new friend, which makes them incredibly ill-suited to protect the home.
-These dogs aren’t aggressive towards other dogs, which makes them an excellent fit for a multi-dog household.
-They do, however, have a high prey drive, so they shouldn’t share a home with cats or other small animals.
+This breed is outgoing, friendly, and trusting.
+Therefore, they will not make a good guard dog; they will accept any stranger as a new friend, which makes them incredibly ill-suited to protect the home.
+These dogs are not aggressive towards other dogs, which makes them an excellent fit for a multi-dog household.
+They do, however, have a high prey drive, so they should not share a home with cats or other small animals.

 Training

-Since these dogs are notoriously difficult to train, it would be beneficial to both dogs and owners to enroll in obedience classes.
+These dogs are notoriously difficult to train, so obedience classes should be strongly considered.
 These dogs are working dogs and are happiest when they have a job to do, so harness training could be a fun activity for both dog and owner to enjoy together.
-It’s also important to note that no matter how well you think you’ve trained your husky that they are never allowed off-leash in an unsecured area.
-Many huskies end up as strays because their independence and wanderlust cause them to run from their masters.
+It’s also important to note that no matter how well you think you’ve trained your husky, they should never be allowed off-leash in an unsecured area.
+Even a well-trained husky should never be allowed off-lead unless they are in a secured area.
+They are also known for digging.
+Burying concrete along the fence line can prevent a curious dog from digging out.

 Exercise

-This breed is well-known for its high energy levels, so vets recommend a minimum of two hours of exercise each day.
-Huskies enjoy a wide variety of activities such as hiking, agility training or even just daily walks.
-You’ll want to take great care to get their energy out daily; a bored husky with pent-up energy can be quite destructive.
+This breed is known for its high energy levels.
+Veterinarians recommend a minimum of two hours of exercise each day.
+Huskies enjoy hiking, agility training, or daily walks.
+Failure to provide adequate exercise can lead to destructive behavior.

 A husky-like dog jogging on a natural dirt/grass trail.
 A man dressed in white knee socks, black shorts, and a grey long sleeved shirt is frame right holding a retractable leash with a blue casing/handle.
 A child dressed in a multi-colored plaid dress and a light blue sleeveless tank top with black design is running behind them Golden grasses and trees with green leaves complete the scene.